ibm-cloud-docs/dns-svcs/cr-add.md

 To add a custom resolver in the console, follow these steps:

    You must create a DNS service before you create a custom resolver.
-Each VPC can have only one custom resolver.
+Each VPC can only have one custom resolver.
-   {: note}
+   {: important}

 1. If you haven't already, [create a DNS service](/docs/dns-svcs?topic=dns-svcs-getting-started&interface=ui).
 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login) and log in to your account.
 1. Select the **Navigation Menu** ![Menu icon](../icons/icon_hamburger.svg), then click **Resource list > Networking > dns-cr-instance**.
 1. Navigate to the **Custom resolver** tab, then click **Create custom resolver**.
 1. Enter a name and description for your custom resolver.
-1. Select a profile from the list menu.
-1. Select a region from the list menu.
-1. Select a VPC from the list menu.
-1. Select a subnet from the list menu.
+1. Select a profile, region, VPC, and subnet from the list menu.

    To achieve high availability, you must provide a minimum of two subnets.
 You can configure a maximum of three locations within the same subnet, or in different subnets.
-   {: important}
+   {: note}

 1. Click **Add+** if you want to add another subnet.
 1. Click **Create**.